Michelle Ananda-Rajah: Middle East

 Later in December 2023, Ananda-Rajah travelled to Israel following the October 7 attacks.
 Her travel and hospitality were funded by AIJAC.

 In May 2024, in Temple Beth Israel in Melbourne, Ananda-Rajah criticized the Australian government's UN vote in favour of a UN General Assembly Draft Resolution to urge the UN Security Council to recognise the State of Palestine, elevating the Palestinian Authority, saying she felt "very conflicted" and that she “had a conversation” with Foreign Minister Penny Wong after the vote.

 In July 2024, In an interview with ABC she criticised senator Fatima Payman for crossing the floor in favour of immediately recognising a Palestinian state, contrary to Labor party policy that recognition should come as part of progress towards a two-state solution.

+In August 2025, Ananda-Rajah condemned the actions of the Netanyahu government, saying that she would not 'rubber stamp what the Netanyahu government is doing', calling the Gaza humanitarian crisis 'a humanitarian catastrophe.'.
+However, she stopped short of describing it as a genocide.

 Personal life

 Ananda-Rajah lives in Melbourne with her husband and two children.
 She is the largest property owner in the Parliament, owning seven residential/investment properties.